bmulholland/bmulholland-website/_developer_resources/seniority.md

 * management skills (e.g. leading others [team lead], managing others [manager])

 <!-- TODO: Write up documents that talk about each of these skills. -->

+The importance of these skills actually morphs over time: hard skills are most important for an initial position, while later areas becomee increasingly important as you progress in your career.

 Everyone's style and skills are different and everyone has strengths and weaknesses.
 That's okay, but it does make it really hard to compare different people's seniority levels, and thus to define what any seniority level really means.